 This course contains important information related to Yale’s policies, resources, and ways in which we can each play a role in preventing sexual misconduct.
 All active employees, trainees, and graduate and professional school students must take this training.

 I am retired/emeritus faculty, do I need to take this training?

 Many faculty emeritus are still actively involved with the University and that may include interactions with other faculty, staff, or students.
-For this reason you are still required to complete the annual Preventing and Responding to Sexual Misconduct training.
+For this reason you are still required to complete the Preventing and Responding to Sexual Misconduct training.

 Why am I being asked to complete this course?

 Yale is committed to cultivating and maintaining a culture of respect and inclusion, where everyone can pursue their academic and professional aspirations unhindered by discrimination and harassment.
 This course is aimed at helping the Yale community understand the policies, definitions, campus resources, and reporting mechanisms related to sexual misconduct.
 It is also intended to encourage members of the Yale community to reflect on ways that they can play a role in creating a safer and more inclusive Yale.

 What if I have other questions about the course?